supermanzer/NuxtDRFMDN/README.md

 ## Motivation

 The MDN tutorial broadened my understanding of application development in Django beyond what I had gathered through other sources.
 After working through it, I finally felt confident enough in my understanding of the framework to use it professionally.
 I have a ridiculous amount of fun developing with the Django framework and I'm always looking for ways to enhance my skillset.

+## My Steps

+In case anyone stumbles across this repo and thinks it would make a fun project to attempt, here are the steps I've taken.

+1. Implement complete app structure in `docker-compose.yml` and write the necessary `Dockerfile`s
+2. Work through the MDN Django tutorial as written for parts 1 - 4.
+Well I did change the database approach as well as working within Docker containers but that is easily copied from the aforementioned files.
+3. Create an app for handling the REST API: `./manage.py createapp api`.
+This is mainly just used to namespace the API URLs so far but I like to take this approach.
+4. Create `api_views.py` and `serializers.py` in the Catalog app.
+I take this approach so that all logic that pertains to that app and its models are contained there.
+If I wind up using that app (or any other similarly design app) in another project I don't have to track down where the DRF Viewsets or Seriliazers are defined.
+If the new app isn't employing a REST API, these files don't hurt anything.
+5. Starting with the [MDN Django tutorial part 5](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/Home_page), any work regarding building a non-admin interface will be done using the Nuxt.js front-end.
+This is where things start to get new and interesting (for me).